 Many of the temples seek small offerings 10/20 Nu (20Nu = circa 25c) – but small notes are in short supply, if you get hold of any keep them – they are always useful.

-Getting cash from the Paro airport exchange desk is a great starting point, and Indian rupees are accepted as though local currency – so if you can get any rupees before your visit that can help.
+Getting cash from the Paro airport exchange desk is a great starting point, and Indian rupees are accepted as local currency – so if you can get any rupees before your visit that can help.
 But you won’t be able to use cash machines and if you have US$/Euros/traveler’s cheques can be changed in the bank.

 Traveling around Bhutan on the roads is slow and can be tiring.
 You’ll be lucky to average more than 50 kph – so the best advice is to relax and enjoy the scenery.
 If you are prone to travel sickness, then you might need travel sickness tablets.
 Don’t be surprised if it takes you longer to reach a destination than you expected.

-The food can be in a variety of taste in the capital city but after you leave the capital city it could be boring, but you won’t starve, and there is plenty for vegetarians, but you will be bored after a 10 day stay!
+The food can be in a variety of tastes in the capital city but after you leave the capital city it could be boring, but you won’t starve, and there is plenty for vegetarians, but you will be bored after a 10 day stay!

 Souvenirs are expensive; the weekend market in Thimphu has the best prices which will typically be 20%-30% less than anywhere else, for broadly the same items.

-Upon arrival you will be met at the far side of the terminal by a guide, entry to Bhutan is pretty relaxed but it helps to have a copy of the visa details sent to you by BMT (or at least the number of the visa – which you will also need on exit).
+Upon arrival, you will be met at the far side of the terminal by a guide, entry to Bhutan is pretty relaxed but it helps to have a copy of the visa details sent to you by BMT (or at least the number of the visa – which you will also need on exit).

 RECONFIRMATION: All reservations must be reconfirmed at least 72 hours before scheduled departure.
 Failure to reconfirm will result in the cancellation of the booking without any notice.